McOgola/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete file in a directory
+Deleting a directory in a directory